msulemanjaved82/budgetplanner5m123/README.md

 # budgetplanner5m123
-Thjis is budget planner application
+This is budget planner application